SaswatPadhi/saswatpadhi.github.io/_blogposts/2022-11_librem-wifi-led-in-qubes/index.md

-The script essentially checks if the interface that has changed state is a WiFi interface (prefixed with `wls` in Fedora), and then makes the Qrexec call with if the new state.
+The script essentially checks if the interface that has changed state is a WiFi interface (prefixed with `wls` in Fedora), and then makes the Qrexec call with the new state.
 States other than `up` and `down`, such as `pre-up`, `dhcp4-change` etc. are ignored.
 The script should be effective immediately, without any restarts.